SFULibrary/islandora_datastream_crud/README.md

 This is a real step.
 Skip it at your own peril, doom, and ruin.

-* It is very important that you are sure the datastream files you have modified or prepared are ready to push to your repository.
+* It is extremely important that you are sure the datastream files you have modified or prepared are ready to push to your repository.
 * You should perform the same types of QA and checking on these files that you perform prior to doing a batch ingest (validate the MODS, etc.).
-* You may want to push a small number of sample datastream files to your repository before pusing the entire set, or push the datastream files in small subsets and perform QA on the modified datastreams in your repository before pushing more.
+* It is wise to push a small number of sample datastream files to your repository before pusing the entire set, or push the datastream files in small subsets and perform QA on the modified datastreams in your repository before pushing more.

 ### Creating new datastreams

 A subset of the workflow outlined above adds new (i.e., previously nonexistent) datastreams to a set of objects.
-In this case, you would not fetch datastream files from Islandora, you would prepare the new datastream files from scratch, and name them using the required filenames.
+In this case, you wouldn't fetch datastream files from Islandora, you would prepare the new datastream files using some external process, and name them using the required filenames.
 You would then issue an `islandora_datastream_crud_push_datastreams` command to add them to the objects identified in the filenames.
 You would most likely also want to provide a label for your new datastreams with the `--datastreams_label` option.

 ### Deleting datastreams

 Another subset of the general workflow in which you do not fetch datastreams is to delete a datastream from a set of objects.
-To do this, you only need to specify the objects you want to delete the datastream from in the PID file.
+To do this, you only need to specify the objects you want to delete the datastream from in the PID file, and the datastream ID you want to delete.

 ### Exporting datastreams